xola/ui-kit/README.md

 ## Xola UI Kit

 React component library for the next generation of Xola apps.
+See a preview at https://ui.xola.io

 ### Requirements

 -   Node.js v16
--   NPM v7
+-   NPM v7 or higher

 ### Usage